RonakJoshua/cse587-midterm/README.md

 ### Extra Information (for Reference)

 - The dataset can be found as a csv file in the `kaggle_data/` folder.
+The source of the dataset can be viewed on Kaggle [here](https://www.kaggle.com/datasets/atifaliak/youtube-comments-dataset/data)
 - The final trained model is stored in the `epoch_typo_15.pth` file.
 - All training was performed using a rented NVIDIA A4000 GPU on Paperspace.